Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile contains command to display /etc/passwd file 3-twofiles contains a command to display the content of /etc/passwd and /etc/hosts 4-lastlines contains a command to display the last 10 lines of a file.
+5-firstlines contains the command that displays the first 10 lines of a file